mysticetus-inc/dotcom/site/content/_index.md

 {{< components/page-line >}}

 {{< components/feature-highlight
-	title="Protect Your Permit"
+	title="Paper Won't Protect Your Permit"
 	subTitle="Insurance Against False Claims"
 	text="All it takes is one claim of violation and you may lose your right to operate.
 Collected data must survive challenges to authenticy.
 Data collected via paper and spreadsheets is difficult to defend.
-Mysticetus securely encrypts and records all data activity using industry standard techniques.
+Mysticetus securely encrypts and audits all activity using industry standard technology.
 Nothing can be changed without knowing precisely who, when, and how it was changed.
-Quickly refute illegitimate claims of permit violation with full confidence in your data." image="mysticetus-data-collection.png"
+Quickly refute illegitimate claims of permit violation with full confidence in your data.
+Paper and Excel can't do this." image="mysticetus-data-collection.png"
 	imagePosition="right"
 	buttonText="Learn more"